Did you know that you can get what you want up to ten (10) times faster and easier when you partner with other people?!?

 What if you were to connect deeply first – and then discover what bigger opportunities were for the two of you over time?

-While I realize this may seem difficult when you’ve hit a dry spell and “need” that next client or opportunity.
+This may seem difficult when you’ve hit a dry spell and “need” that next client or opportunity.

 You may feel an urgency, compelling you to “push” or have something in hand by the time you finish a conversation.